OpenBB-finance/OpenBB/website/content/platform/usage/index.md

 Data provider credentials and user preferences can be securely stored on the OpenBB Hub and accessed in Python using a revokable Personal Access Token (PAT).
 Login to the [Hub](https://my.openbb.co/) to manage this method of remote authorization.

-The OpenBB Hub is a convenient solution for accessing data in temporary Python environments, like Google Colab.
+The OpenBB Hub is a convenient solution for accessing data in temporary Python environments, like Google Colab ([example notebook](https://github.com/OpenBB-finance/OpenBBTerminal/blob/develop/examples/googleColab.ipynb)).
 Login with:

 ```python
 from openbb import obb